gokupwn/LinuxPrivilegeEscalation/README.md

 # LinuxPrivilegeEscalation
-My Presentation at Cyber Community
+My presentation at Cyber Community
-You can check the Cron-Tab challange to practice on it :)
+<br>You can check the Cron-Tab challange to practice on it :)